Case Study — Design Engineering

 View Prototype →

-Private jet charter is stuck in the past.
+Private jet charter is a fragmented industry.
 Most bookings happen over the phone.
-The few digital options feel like filing a form, not booking a 0k experience.
+The few digital options feel like filing a form, not booking a $50k experience.

 Skipped mockups entirely.
-Built a brand foundation first — name, palette, typography — then went straight to React.
+Built a brand foundation first, name, palette, and typography, then went straight to React.
 The browser was my canvas.

 A live, clickable luxury charter platform.
 7-step booking flow with shared component state.
 And a new mental model for how I work as a designer.